 The municipal services that GLE provides helps protect the health and safety of the community.
 GLE continuously trains its staff on environmental procedures.
 And they follow guidelines set by the Occupational Safety and Health Administration and Institute of Scrap Metal Recycling Industries.

-This family owned and operated business performs environmentally-friendly processing and recycling of all base and precious metals, and maintains a zero-landfill policy to help protect our natural resources, conserve energy, and help promote public health.
+This family owned and operated business performs environmentally-friendly processing and recycling of all base and precious metals, and strives to protect our natural resources, conserve energy, and help promote public health.

 Scrap metal recycling helps prevent waste from getting into landfills, and it also substantially cuts down on the use of chemicals needed in ore mining, which is the only alternate method of getting metals for new production.